CrossyChainsaw/Portfolio/README.md

 **Agile** method: You are aware of most popular agile methods and their underlying agile principles.
 You are able to implement the process of your software project according to a chosen methodology.

 ## Scrum
 For our group project we used the agile method scrum.
 We chose Scrum after the result of a research one of our group members did, sadly he stopped and I can't find it back.
 In our project we have one scrum master every sprint.
 The scrum master would lead the stand-ups and standdowns.
-Furthermore, the scrum master in our project didn't have too much meaning.
+Furthermore, the scrum master role in our project didn't have too much meaning to it.
 For example, usually the contact person in the group is the scrum master.
 But we found it easier to make that role static and give it to a group member (me).
 It kind of felt like we were all the scrum master, this way of working didn't really give any problems.

 I did a small research to the other agile methods, I did this by searching multiple resources online.
 Usually about 3 to 6 websites.